 Heavy axle loads have a significant impact on various infrastructure functions and vehicle performance.
-They are,
+They are;

 Heavy axle loads contribute greatly to soil compaction, especially in wet soil conditions.
 Compaction occurs when soil particles are pressed together, reducing porosity, thereby limiting water and nutrient supply.
 The effects of compaction are greater with machine operation at lower velocities, because longer load duration to the soil increases the compaction severity.